Why SWIR Band in Remote Sensing?

 Each object has its own spectral signature, which is also the basic principle of remote sensing.
 Today we have satellites with various sensors collecting data in Visible light, Near Infrared (NIR), Thermal Infrared (TIR), Panchromatic and Shortwave Infrared (SWIR ).

-If we have these many sensors, why we need SWIR sensor?
+If we have these many sensors, why SWIR band sensor?

-SWIR is immediate adjacent to NIR in electromagnetic spectrum and refers to non-visible light falling roughly between 1400 and 3000 nanometers (nm) in wavelength.
+SWIR is immediately adjacent to NIR in the electromagnetic spectrum and refers to non-visible light falling roughly between 1400 and 3000 nanometers (nm) in wavelength.

 SWIR Sensor vs Visible Light Sensor:

-SWIR light is reflective in nature and bounce of objects much like visible light.
+SWIR light is reflective in nature and bounces off objects much like visible light.
 But SWIR light is not visible to human eyes.
-As a result of reflective nature, SWIR light has shadow and contrast in its imagery (contrast depends upon the radiometric resolution of sensor).
+As a result of its reflective nature, SWIR light has shadow and contrast in its imagery (contrast depends upon the radiometric resolution of the sensor).
 Unlike visible light imagery SWIR light image is not in color.
 This makes objects easily recognizable and yields one of the tactical advantages of the SWIR, namely, object or individual identification.

 6